-Jade plants are classic, quite famous houseplants.
-However, it is quite common to spot white spots on Jade plants even though they have healthy growing conditions.
+Jade plants are classic and quite famous houseplants.
+However, it is quite common to spot white spots on jade plants even though they have healthy growing conditions.
 This could be due to several reasons including

-In this article I am going to talk about more details about white spots on Jade plants and how to get rid of them.
+In this article I am going to talk about more details about what causes white spots on Jade plants and how to get rid of them.

 What is white spot in a jade plant?